pgpkg/pgpkg/docs/pages/tutorial.md

 Postgres databases such as Supabase or Vultr.
 If you have a superuser account, you can skip this section.

-To create a database user `pgadm` with sufficient privileges to install a package:
+To create a database user `pkgadm` with sufficient privileges to install a package:

-    create role pgadm with createrole login password {{password-in-single-quotes}};
+    create role pkgadm with createrole login password {{password-in-single-quotes}};
-    grant create on database {{PGDATABASE}} to pgadm;
+    grant create on database {{PGDATABASE}} to pkgadm;

 Then before running pgpkg, you need to set the PG environment:

-    export PGUSER=pgadm
+    export PGUSER=pkgadm
     export PGPASSWORD={{password-in-single-quotes}}

 `pgpkg` will automatically create roles for each package that it installs.
 These roles